-Norton offers around 2,000 servers in just 31 countries, with no city-level choice in any of them.
-For reference, our recommended VPN for Netflix, ExpressVPN, offers over 3,000 servers spread across 94 countries and 160 cities.
+Norton offers servers in just 31 countries, with no city-level choice in any of them.
+For reference, our recommended VPN for Netflix, ExpressVPN, offers 3,000+ servers spread across 94 countries and 160 cities.

 Since Netflix continues to dedicate a lot of resources to blocking VPN servers, it’s likely only a matter of time before it identifies and blocks Norton Secure VPN completely.

-We’d encourage Norton to increase the size of its server network in order to become a more reliable option for Netflix.
+We’d encourage Norton to increase the size of its server network to become a more reliable option for Netflix.
 However, this seems unlikely given the company’s apparent lack of commitment to streaming.

 We’d also like to see Norton improve the global coverage of its network.
 Currently, the VPN has servers in many popular locations in North America and Western Europe, but provides very few options in Asia and Oceania.
 There’s also only one server in South America (Brazil) and one in Africa (South Africa).
 Without a server in these countries, you are unable to access Netflix content exclusive to that region.